Everglades National Park

 Captain Ron’s Awesome Everglades Adventures

 We highly recommend a day trip to Everglades National Park to our guests at Sea Mar Condo https://seamarcondo.com.
-On one of our recent trips there we saw almost 30 alligators, many wading birds (including a roseate spoonbill), and a python.
+The park is only a short 45 minute drive from the condo and is a great day adventure.
+On one of our recent trips there we saw almost 30 alligators and many wading birds (including a roseate spoonbill).